brianmd/reframe-attrs/README.md

 * :users/keys returns the ids of all records,
 * :users/metadata returns the values passed to build-events-and-subscriptions
 * :users/store places map/record into reframe's store.
 It should have an :id.
-* :users/id <id value> returns the user with the given id,
+* :users/id returns the record with the specified id,
+* :users/ids returns a vector of all ids,
+* :users/emails returns a vector of all emails,
+* :users/orderss returns a vector of all orders (odd name because just adding an 's' to the end of the attribute name),

 The singular name is used for attribute (field) access: